Eject by Roddy McGhie and Noel Qualter

 magic-tv says...

-Eject by Roddy McGhie & Noel Qualter is a quick, visual, and propulsive effect, showcasing the innovative possibilities in modern rubber band magic for close-up performers.
+Eject by Roddy McGhie & Noel Qualter implies a quick, visual, and propulsive effect, showcasing the creative possibilities within rubber band magic.

 Promotional videos